A Reproducibility Study of "IP Spoofing Detection in Inter-Domain Traffic": Implemention and Data Sources

-\paragraph{Data sources} Our traffic analysis is based on sampled flow data from a large regional Internet Exchange Point in Europe.
+Our traffic analysis is based on sampled flow data from a large regional Internet Exchange Point in Europe.
 We consider two different time periods, February~19-25, 2018 and June~1-7,~2019.
-All results shown in this paper are based on the week in Februrary 2018, while we used the June 2019 data to verify the stability of our results.
+All results shown in this paper are based on the week in February 2018, while we used the June 2019 data to verify the stability of our results.

 To construct the cones and to identify unrouted prefixes, we utilize BGP data from all route collectors available in BGPStream~\cite{okggd-bsflh-16}, for the corresponding weeks as well as one day before and one day~after.